sharetribe/flex-docs/src/docs/operator-guides/how-to-use-microcopy-editor/index.md

 ### 3. Modify frequently used pieces of microcopy

-With your marketplace’s translation file copied into the editor, you can use the editor to modify your marketplace’s copy-texts.
+With your marketplace’s microcopy file copied into the editor, you can use the editor to modify your marketplace’s copy-texts.

-To start, we suggest going through the translation file in the editor.
+To start, we suggest going through the microcopy file in the editor.
 Look at the values and see how they compare to the terminology you decided to use in step 1.
 The most frequently modified pieces of microcopy use language specific to each Template’s imagined example.
 For